5/8/2009 - Darlington Legends - Million Dollar Bill

 Then came the real challenge.
 Cale Yarborough, the stocky little three-time champion from nearby Sardi's, passed Elliott for the lead on lap 323, but on the backstretch the next time around, smoke belched from underneath Yarborough's Ford.

 Elliott re-took the lead, but he wasn't home-free.
 The smoke from Yarborough's car wasn't from the engine.
 His power steering line had erupted.

 That would have been enough for most men, but Yarborough set off after Elliott driving a car he said drove like a freight train, and dogged him to the end.
 Yarborough finished six tenths of a second behind Elliott, and a legend was added to NASCAR's history.

 Elliott wouldn't have had it any other way, because he knew one thing: Yarborough was going to make him earn it fair and square, and he did.

-Now, nearly a quarter of a century and over $40 million in career winnings later, Elliott wont say that day was his best.
-But its on a short list.
+Now, nearly a quarter of a century and more than $40 million in career winnings later, Elliott won't say that day was his best.
+But it's on a short list.

 "Winning Daytona, winning a championship, and winning there, coming back to Indy (and winning in 2002), it'd have to be a three- or four-way tie," Elliott said.
 "It'd have to be up close to the top."